 In Part Two, Rethinking touches on some of the more recent and generally agreed upon understandings that Science has reached.
 Particularly, regarding efforts to answer questions such as, What are we made of?
 Where did we come from?
 What are the successful pathways that enabled this?

-Part Three draws these lines together, outlining a Science-based solution.
+Part Three outlines a Science-based solution.
 One that resonates deeply with the Worldview of many indigenous peoples.
 And harmonizes, rather than conflicts, with a major tenet of most Religions and Spiritual traditions — the centrality of Love.
+Concluding a note on the importance of Democracy.